 Although Uber exists in Spain, the locals use Cabify because it’s cheaper (also, free bottles of water included!)
 You can find some discounts online for your first ride.
 Or check the ads at the airport for more info!

-The originally Spanish app Fever and very well known around the world, is very convenient to find something suitable to go out and with reasonable prices: restaurants, discos, festivals, cinemas, museums… locals of Madrid, Barcelona, Seville, Malaga, Bilbao, Valencia use it!
+The original Spanish app Fever and very well known around the world, is very convenient to find something suitable to go out and with reasonable prices: restaurants, discos, festivals, cinemas, museums… locals of Madrid, Barcelona, Seville, Malaga, Bilbao, Valencia use it.

 Meetup is also used to find people with your same interests.
 Options are as varied as the cities.
 Visiting Granada on a solo trip?
 You will find different groups there: Tapas, Walking Granada, Hike, Chat or Discover Andalucía… make some good amigos!!